bhargavvummadi/cs5293sp22-Redactor/README.md

 <!-- Assumptions -->
 ## Assumptions

-In this project to clear the edge cases of both double liners and empty cells, I have made two assumptions as follows:
+In this project to get all the flags redacted from the input fies, I have made some assumptions as follows:

-1. A double liner always contains capital letters in it and it occurs in only 3 column.
-2. All the empty cells are present in only 3 and 4 columns
+1. Names are correctly redacted using spacy
+2. Data is mostly from US based states.
+3. The Address format is as follows 'Area name, state-short-name  zipcode'
+4. Concept synonym might match with one of following words in the file.

 <p align="right">(<a href="#top">back to top</a>)</p>